PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 Severe Cutaneous Adverse Reactions: Discontinue at the first signs or symptoms of severe cutaneous adverse reactions or other signs of hypersensitivity and consider further evaluation.
 (5.7)

-Cutaneous and Systemic Lupus Erythematosus: Mostly cutaneous; new onset or exacerbation of existing disease; discontinue PROTONIX I.V. and refer to specialist for evaluation.
+Cutaneous and Systemic Lupus Erythematosus: Mostly cutaneous; new onset or exacerbation of existing disease; discontinue treatment and refer to specialist for evaluation.
 (5.8)

 Hepatic Effects: Elevations of transaminases observed.
 (5.9)